gbv/format.gbv.de/pages/schema/avram/specification.md

 [codelist]: #codelist

 A **codelist** is a JSON object that maps values to descriptions.
-Each description is a JSON object with key `label`.
+Each description is a JSON object with optional key `label`.

 *Example:*